andybyers21/notes.ajb.app/index.md

 # Hi, I'm Andy Byers

 I'm a software developer from the UK with goals around building knowledge management for the web.
+You can view my portfolio at [ajb.app](https://ajb.app)

 ## About These Notes